dymensionxyz/eibc-client/README.md

 - **Operator Setup**: The eibc client will expect certain environment to be set up before it can run.
 1. The operator account needs to be set up with some adym coins to pay for gas/fees. dymd keys add operator
-2. A group needs to be created where the operator account is the admin.
+2. A group needs to be created where the operator account is the admin:

         dymd tx group create-group operator --keyring-backend test "==A" members.json